Sharyd/insta-clone/README.md

 + Validation for every keystroke
 + Full responsibility with tailwind css
 + Design taken from Instagram
++ Added following/followers funcionality.
+Just follow some user and you will see his/her posts!
 + Create post with image, text and emoji + adding more images to the post with slider functionality etc.
 + Comment, like or delete a post
 + Like a comment in the post or delete